Data Analysis & Information Management

 Portfolio of 110+ Google Sheets - A Google Drive folder listing practical and creative uses of my function/formula knowledge.
 Note, the vast majority of the techniques demonstrated are directly transferable to Microsoft Excel.
 Click on an example to open up a sheet and review in your browser

 Wales 6N Rugby App - Disappointed by the lack of a decent Welsh-focused app for the 2020 Six Nations rugby tournament, I made my own using the Glide platform, powered by data held in Google Sheets.
 It got a bit out of hand with the amount of data I ended up crunching!
 Gave it a miss for 2021

 Below are examples of automated dashboards and analytical tools I've published online from Google Sheets.
 Just click on the links to view them in your browser.

 COVID-19 UK Vaccination progress dashboard - Imports GOV.UK data at c.5:00 PM BST each day and utilises the SEQUENCE function to visualise progress made between those receiving just one jab of the vaccine compared to those fully-vaccinated as a % of total UK population

-Citymapper Mobility Index for London - Data imported from a Citymapper CSV file helps visualise the impact the pandemic has had upon travel in London.
+Citymapper Mobility Index for London - Data imported from a Citymapper CSV file helped to visualise the impact the pandemic had upon travel in London.
 Key lockdown milestones indicated.
-Updates c.9:00 AM BST, daily
+Citymapper ceased updating the daily data as of 6 Sep 2021

 Google Finance chart with dynamic labels - This chart of the GBP to USD exchange rate for a rolling 13-week period, illustrates how employing dynamic labels can help provide insights on the chart's data.
 For some reason, a few reloads of the page may be required should 'no data' appear at first